-While there is no fixed deadline for the IRP to complete its Independent Review, it is currently anticipated that the Interim Report will be published in the First Quarter of 2017.
+There is no fixed deadline for the IRP to complete its Independent Review.
+The date for publication of the Interim Report will be communicated on this website once it has been fixed.
 The Final Report will be published once the consultation process has been conducted.
 The stages of review can broadly be summarised as follows:

 1. Evidence gathering

 The IRP, in conjunction with the Secretariat, is conducting a significant evidence gathering exercise to establish the factual background to the review.
 This process will involve a large number of interviews with individuals from across the sport, including past and present representatives from the Governing Bodies of International Tennis, the Tennis Integrity Unit and participants from all aspects of the game.

 The IRP will also meet with individuals from outside the sport, including betting and data supply operators, as well as gambling regulators.